vasanthsai14/to-do-list/README.md

    - The codebase follows React best practices.
    - Effective state management using React hooks.
    - Modular components enhance code readability and maintainability.

+6. **Progress bar and Priority:**
+   - Users can view their progress on a horizontal bar
+   - Users can set priority for each Todo item (high , medium and low)

 ## How to Use

 1. **Clone the Repository:**